Last Updated: September 16, 2021

 According to RiskBasedSecurity, at the same time in 2019, there were a little over 6,000 data breaches but considerably fewer data exposed – 8,354 million.
 36,107 million records exposed in the first half of 2020 was double the number of exposed data in all of 2019.
 Cybercriminals are evolving alongside the technology needed to execute cybercrimes.

-Cyber crime statistics reveal that the average cost of a data breach was nearly $4 million in 2020.
+The average cost of a data breach was nearly $4 million in 2020

 The global average cost of a data breach was $3.86 million.
 When it comes to the country with the highest average cost, numbers are significantly higher; the USA took first place with $8.64 million.
 The industry with the highest average cost of $7.13 million was healthcare.
 The average cost of a data breach in the financial services industry was also above the average, with $5.58 million.